 - Now copy the .bin file from your computer to the top or root folder in the memory card.
 Eject the card and then place it back into your camera.

-- To make sure that the firmware version has been updated, navigate back to Menu > Setup Menu > Firmware version.
+- To make sure that the new firmware has been updated successfully, navigate back to Menu > Setup Menu > Firmware version to make sure “C” reflects the latest version number.